 Outside of the lab, I am drawn to better communicate science to the public and our law makers.
 I designed and co-teach a course, Conservation Genetics Lab.
 The course takes students through each step of an experiment from DNA extraction through publishing an academic paper.
 My most recent legal article was designated an honorable mention in the 2018 Environmental Law and Policy Annual Review (ELPAR) as one of the top environmental policy-relevant articles from 2016-2017.
-Additionally, I am Institute of the Environment Fellow through the Carson Scholars program. where I am becoming trained to better utilize these communication skills.
+Additionally, I am a former Institute of the Environment Fellow through the Carson Scholars program, where I was trained to better utilize these communication skills.

 Bringing the law and science into line is one of my biggest interests, and the reason I started law school.
 Ultimately, I want to better understand and affect the American system of wildlife conservation from the ground up: from field work and wet-lab genetics all the way up to Congressional Acts and Supreme Court cases.
 In law school I focused on environmental law and I served as the Articles Editor for the Arizona Journal of Law and Policy.
 In the summer of 2017 I worked in Anchorage, AK as a summer law clerk for EarthJustice.